mochi22/gacha_go_test/README.md

 # gacha_go_test
-this is gacha using Golang
+this is gacha using Golang.